Astro-Lee/stdweb-docker/README.md

 STDWeb - web version of [STDPipe](https://github.com/karpov-sv/stdpipe) (Docker)

 ## Step 0

-- Download index files from http://data.astrometry.net/
+- Download suitable index files from http://data.astrometry.net/
-- Map saved path to container, see `docker-compose.yaml`
+- Map the saved path to container, see `docker-compose.yaml`
 - `docker-compose up -d`
 - `docker exec -it stdweb bash`

+⚠️: All the following operations are carried out in the container

 ## Step 1
 ### create a superuser